joseyustiz/palindrome-search/README.md

  }
 ```

-The application allow letters form the spanish language, numbers and spaces
+The application allows letters from the spanish alphabet, numbers and spaces

 ### Searcing by a Phrase Shorter Than 3 Character
 ```console